 Your buying guide for the best budget laptops in 2019

 Although we review many mid-range and high-end laptops, there are plenty of cheaper options.
-We review and rank them with the same care and attention so here you can find the best budget laptop for your needs under £500.
+We review and rank them with the same care and attention so here you can find the best budget laptop for your needs typically under £500.

 If your needs are basic, then almost any of the laptops below will be perfectly good.
 They'll all handle web browsing, office work, casual games and a bit of photo editing.
 If you need something even cheaper, take a look at the best Chromebooks.

 Chances are you're looking for a budget laptop for a specific task, whether that's video editing, music production or even playing Minecraft and other games.
 There's also a chance you're looking for the best budget laptop with an SSD or with good battery life.

 Typically, it's hard to get something which is capable of demanding tasks like these examples (particularly games) within a tight budget though, so if games are a particular priority, check out the best gaming laptops instead.

 However, if you're willing to sacrifice certain aspects, such as screen quality - usually the first corner cut on a cheap laptop - then you might just find what you're after.

 What should I look for in a cheap laptop?

 Which specifications are important depends on what you want to do with your laptop.
 You may want lots of storage or you might need as much power for the money as possible.